acdvorak/intellij-lessc-plugin/README.md

 # TODO

-1. Make LESS/CSS paths configurable (per module or project if possible)
+1. Make LESS & CSS paths configurable (per module or project if possible)
 2. Show progress indicator during compilation
 3. Move compilation to non-UI thread (if possible - IDEA's threading model may not permit this)
 4. Integrate with Maven LESS plugin (extension points and config)
 5. Add per-file config options as LESS comments

+# Known Issues

+*  The first time you update a ```.less``` file it will take several seconds to compile.
+   This is because IntelliJ lazy loads plugins, so be patient; all updates after the initial one will be nearly instantaneous.